rurban/perl-compiler/ramblings/blogs-optimizing-3.md

 an optimizing compiler as with Haskell, Lua, PyPy or LISP.
 Not close to Go or Java, as their languages are stricter.

-I tried a simple B::CC AELEMFAST optimization which does not yet eliminate superfluous PUSH/POP pairs but could be applied for typed arrays and leads to another 2x times win.
+I tried a simple B::CC AELEMFAST optimization together with "no autovificication" which does not yet eliminate superfluous PUSH/POP pairs but could be applied for typed arrays and leads to another 2x times win.

 2.80s down to 1.67s on a slower PC with N=50000.